JPereyra7/JPereyra7/README.md

 ###
-Hey there! 👋 I'm Joel, a passionate **Fullstack Developer with an insatiable drive for crafting meaningful and innovative digital solutions.
-My journey into development began with a fascination for the possibilities of technology and has since evolved into a lifelong love for creating valuable user experiences. !**
+Hey there! 👋 I'm Joel, a passionate **Fullstack Software Engineer** with an insatiable drive for crafting meaningful and innovative digital solutions.
+My journey into development began with a fascination for the possibilities of technology and has since evolved into a lifelong love for creating valuable user experiences.

 || Skills ||